vigetlabs/tailwindcss-plugins/CONTRIBUTING.md

 yarn test
 ```

-To test a specific plugin, run the `test` script in `package.json` passing it the test file's path.
+To test a specific plugin, run the `test` script in `package.json` passing it the test file’s path.

 ```bash
 yarn test plugins/my-plugin/test